theavier/ansible-docker/README.md

 # ansible-docker

-Running this Playbook will install docker locally
+Running this Playbook will install docker and docker-compose locally using ansible

 1. Obtain the playbook
 git clone https://github.com/theavier/ansible-docker.git